jalike576/jalike576.github.io/_posts/2025-06-15-CDDC-Brainhack-Finals.md

 Exploiting this binary is such a real pain in the neck, as the `VM` itself consists of serious bugs, however we can only use the opcodes inside `program.bin` rather than crafting our own opcodes.

 First we are going to see how we can get the `VM` addresses

+Ah, I use `xxd` command to dump program.bin and see the opcodes inside it

 ### Arbitrary read